JiggyPete/status/approach.md

 Example curl commands are available on the UI.

 The last thing to do is validate the input that arrives in the controller from curl.

+With a sprinkling of class names it should be easy enough to make the page presentable, much as the brief said not to worry about it.
+I may sneak some more of that in if I can find time, currently I'm past the four hour limit.